Graded Hoare Logic and its Categorical Semantics: Modelling Graded Hoare Logic

-The constraint will be guaranteed as the soundness of the interpretation (Theorem \ref{th:sound}).
-From the viewpoint of the functor-as-refinement \cite{DBLP:conf/popl/MelliesZ15}, the interpretation $\sem{\tripleV{m}{\phi}{P}{\psi}}$ witnesses that $\sem P$ respects refinements $\phi$ and $\psi$ of $\mem$, and additionally it witnesses the grade of $\sem P$ being $m$.
+The constraint on the right is guaranteed by the soundness of the interpretation (Theorem \ref{th:sound}).
+From the functor-as-refinement viewpoint \cite{DBLP:conf/popl/MelliesZ15}, the interpretation $\sem{\tripleV{m}{\phi}{P}{\psi}}$ witnesses that $\sem P$ respects refinements $\phi$ and $\psi$ of $\mem$, and additionally it witnesses the grade of $\sem P$ being $m$.
+We first cover the simpler cases of the interpretation of GHL derivations: